Introduction to Regenerative Medicine in Sports Injuries

 Harvesting and Preparation of Stem Cells

-Stem cells are typically harvested from bone marrow, tissu adipeux, ou sang de cordon ombilical.
+Stem cells are typically harvested from bone marrow, tissu adipeux, ou du sang de cordon ombilical.
 The harvested cells undergo various processing and preparation steps to ensure purity and viability before being used in regenerative therapies.

 Mechanisms of Action in Joint Repair